Explicit reciprocity laws for diagonal classes: higher level cases: Some p -adic Hodge theory

 For assertion (b), note that $N((\alpha^{p^j}\otimes 1)\cdot e_\tau)=0$ if and only if $\tau(1)=w$.
 Assuming $\tau(1)=w$ we get

 and one checks that

 so that also in this case $D_{fgh}^{\varphi=1,N=0}=\{0\}$ and the proof is complete. \end{proof} \end{prop}

-\begin{rmk} The triple $(f,g,h)$ is $(F,1-T)$-convenient (without extra requirements on $f$) also when the following condition is satisfied: \begin{itemize} \item [(PS)] the newforms of level dividing $Mp^t$ attached to $g$ and $h$ are $p$-primitive newforms (i.e., the power of $p$ dividing their level and the conductor of their character is the same). \end{itemize} Equivalently, we are assuming that the newforms attached to $g$ and $h$ are either unramified principal series at $p$ (if their level is coprime to $p$) or they are ramified principal series at $p$ and have finite $p$-slope (otherwise).
+\begin{rmk} The triple $(f,g,h)$ is $(F,1-T)$-convenient also when the following condition is satisfied: \begin{itemize} \item [(PS)] the newforms of level dividing $Mp^t$ attached to $g$ and $h$ are $p$-primitive newforms (i.e., the power of $p$ dividing their level and the conductor of their character is the same). \end{itemize} Equivalently, we are assuming that the newforms attached to $g$ and $h$ are either unramified principal series at $p$ (if their level is coprime to $p$) or they are ramified principal series at $p$ and have finite $p$-slope (otherwise).

-In this case, the proof relies on the control of the complex absolute values of the eigenvalues of Frobenius (following from the Ramanujan-Petersson conjecture) and one can fix $F\subset\Q_p(\mu_{p^\infty})$ a finite, totally ramified, cyclotomic extension of $\Q_p$ generated by a $p^n$-th root of unity (for some $n\in\Z_{\geq 0}$ large enough) - so that in particular $F_0=\Q_p$.
-The proof is identical to that of \cite[Lemma 3.5]{BSVast1}, so we omit it here. \end{rmk}
+In this case, the proof relies on the control of the complex absolute values of the eigenvalues of Frobenius (following from the Ramanujan--Petersson conjecture) and one can fix $F\subset\Q_p(\mu_{p^\infty})$ a finite, totally ramified, cyclotomic extension of $\Q_p$ generated by a $p^n$-th root of unity (for some $n\in\Z_{\geq 0}$ large enough) - so that in particular $F_0=\Q_p$.
+The proof is identical to that of \cite[Lemma 3.5]{BSVast1} and the proof of Lemma \ref{admissiblelemma} below contains (part of) the required computations, so we omit the details here. \end{rmk}